andreasschulze/tlsrpt-reporter/README.md

 python -m pip install ".[test]"
 ```

-This will satisfy the dependencies of the `tlsrpt` package and it will install
+This will satisfy the dependencies of the `tlsrpt-reporter` package and it will install
 testing tools (e.g. [tox](https://pypi.org/project/tox/)) required to run
 automated tests.